DV

 Strategy & risk

-VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while XLK tracks Technology Select Sector Index using a technology strategy.
-Beta is 1.29 for VGT and 1.26 for XLK, indicating XLK is less volatile relative to the market.
+VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while XLK tracks Technology Select Sector Index with a technology approach.

 Fund details